AudreyBurki/Open-Positions/README.md

 Potsdam is an attractive historical city and its palaces are a UNESCO World Heritage Site.
 Furthermore, Potsdam is at close commuting distance to Berlin, a culturally vibrant and progressive city.
 Both cities have a high quality of life at modest living costs.

 Project and responsibilities
-The goal of this project is to model the cognitive mechanisms underlying the production of utterances.
-Using behavioral experiments and computational modelling, it will examine the role of usage on these mechanisms and test a novel model of language production in which words in long term memory are linked to one another, the strength of these links depending on (and being further modulated by) usage.
-The collaborator will take design and implement behavioral experiments, collect and analyze data.
-S/he will may contribute to the comutational modeling as well (depending on expertise).
+The goal of this project is to investigate the cognitive mechanisms underlying the production of utterances, with a focus on the impact of usage.
+This will be achieved with behavioral experiments and computational modelling.
+The tasks of the collaborator will include: designing and implementing behavioral experiments, collecting and analyzing data, and, depending on expertise, computational modeling.

-We offer
+We offer:
 •	International cooperation and travel support
 •	Excellent computational resources
 •	Research support by student assistants
-•	A friendly and open-minded lab research environment Requirements
+•	A friendly and open-minded lab research environment

+Requirements:
 •	Very good Master in relevant field (Cognitive Sciences, Psycholinguistics, Computer Science, Computational Linguistics, Machine learning, Data Science, etc.)
-•	Excellent computational skills (e.g., MATLAB, Python, R)
+•	Computational skills (e.g., MATLAB, Python, R)
 •	Capacity to work independently
 •	Excellent writing, communication, and presentation skills (in English)
 •	Strong interest in several aspects of the lab’s research focus, i.e., language production, psycholinguistics, neurocognition of language, applied statistics